 JAXA Space Education Center serves as the Secretariat, and our Director co-chairs the group.

-APRSAF Space Education Working Group Annual Session
+APRSAF Space Education for All Working Group Annual Session

 The event provides opportunities to learn craftsmanship and scientific technique through the creation of water rockets, and to develop international exchanges.